Syvokobylenko/Short-Autohotkey-Scripts/README.md

 Copy Persistent.ahk - Used to make a backup of persistent of Monika After Story.
 Run it on startup and you will get one backup per day (there is a limit 1 per day to not flood your drive.)

 Hiragana Training.ahk - Hiragana knowledge quiz.
 For now it only has hiragana i personally strugle with.
-TODO: All of hiragana.
-Make it count mistakes and save them in ini file with the hiragana letter you made mistake at.
+TODO: I need to come up with a rewards and points.
+Do framework and loading signs from file.

 Rubic's cube guide.png - This is not a script but a memo for solving rubic's cube.
 Assets used mostly from http://www.rubiksplace.com/

+GetOnlineTime.ahk - This is a scripts that gets online time, so you can't cheat and change windows time and date.